nickelsun/MyTunes/README.md

 This project is based on a predefined markup and styling.
-It is a simple example that demonstrates embedding <video> and <audio> elements in a webpage.
+It is a simple example that demonstrates <br>
+embedding <video> and <audio> elements in a webpage.

 The fisrt two tabs, 'Video' and 'Music',